 Conclusion

-In research by Sophos, 55% of reported attacks were caused by human error due to compromised credentials, phishing or malicious email.
+In research by Sophos, the majority of reported attacks were linked back to human error, including compromised credentials, phishing attacks and malicious email.
 This suggests there is a lot of room for improvement in implementing user training that educates employees on safe practices for email/web and how to identify suspicious messages.

 Additionally, financial service organizations can dramatically accelerate recovery time by implementing a robust data backup system.
 Data backups allow companies to restore encrypted files back to a clean state, thus minimizing operational disruption and eliminating the need to pay a ransom.